Lost [my way to you]

 I look up.
 The sky blurs and stretches to meet the horizon, the water sighs and leans to meet the sky, and I, blank and seamless, lie mired in the weight of silky mud.
 A pale body quietly drifting underneath it all, drinking it in, hair like algae spiraling and glassy-eyes reflecting a skewed surrealist version of the stars.

 The night feels deeper here, as though you could get lost, as though every breath could take you entirely away from it all.
-There’s something in the water; each swallow may well be the last.
+I’m beginning to think there’s something in the water; each swallow may well be the last.